LeuAlmeida/fastfeet.api/README.md

 # Install all dependencies using Yarn
 $ yarn

-# Or install dependencies using npm
-$ npm install

 # Copy the .env folder
 $ cp .env.example .env

 # Insert your environments into .env file
 $ nano .env

+# Migrate the database
+$ yarn sequelize db:migrate

+# Run the seeds
+$ yarn sequelize db:seed:all

 # Run the development server
 $ yarn dev